Fintan-contents/nablarch-system-development-guide/en/Sample_Project/Sample_Project_Development_Guide/PGUT_Phase/ut/Conventions_for_unit_test_of_JavaDoc.md

-# Conventions for Unit Test of JavaDoc
+# Conventions for Unit Test of Javadoc

-## JavaDoc for method
+## Javadoc for method
 Include comments that explain what the test checks.

 ### Example